belviPouadjeu/design-patterns/README.md

 - **Structural Patterns** build flexible class/object structures.
 - **Behavioral Patterns** manage communication between objects.

-# CHALLENGES

-### Challenge Part 1
+---

-# Challenging Coding Exercises: Design Patterns in Java
+# Design Patterns Coding Challenges Part 1

 Here’s a collection of challenging coding exercises to practice Design Patterns in Java, categorized into Creational, Structural, and Behavioral patterns.
 Each challenge is designed to be practical, real-world-oriented, and progressively challenging.